 My personal take-aways

 Ed Catmull is over 70 years old.
 And he’s still going.
 That’s probably the biggest sign that he loves his work, the people love him and that they all know what they’re doing.
-A truly inspiring book, even if you’re not running a company, one of my absolute favorites this year!
+Creativity, Inc. is a truly inspiring book, even if you’re not running a company, one of my absolute favorites this year!

 What else can you learn from the blinks?